vishakh/valkyrie/README.txt

-couchdb_database    CouchDB database for recording data. socket_timeout      Miner socket timeout in seconds. log_interval        Interval in seconds between logging iterations.
+couchdb_database    CouchDB database for recording data. socket_timeout      Miner socket timeout in seconds. log_interval        Interval in seconds between logging iterations. temperature_script  Path to a script that outputs (only) the room temperature.

 ========== Hosts Files =========
 Sample hosts file: